Llandeilo Tal y Bont – St Teilo’s Church

 Architecture

-The oldest element of the church was a rectangular nave and a slightly narrower, short, four-sided chancel on the eastern side.
-In the 14th century, chapels were added on the north and south sides of the chancel, and at the turn of the 14th and 15th centuries, the church was enlarged from the south by adding a new aisle, only slightly shorter than the entire nave of the church with the presbytery.
-The original southern wall of the nave was then replaced with two arcades, with the third arcade opened towards the chancel.
-A porch was also added at the entrance portal to the southern aisle.
-In the 15th century, the interior of the church was decorated with wall frescoes.
+The oldest element of the church was the rectangular nave and the only slightly narrower, short, almost square chancel on the eastern side.
+In the 14th century, chapels were added on the northern and southern sides.
+The southern one was removed when, at the turn of the 14th and 15th centuries, the church was enlarged from the south by a new aisle with a width similar to the old one and a length slightly smaller than the entire church.
+On the western side, the wall of the new aisle was in line with the old nave, while in the east, the southern aisle formed a step from the chancel.
+The original southern wall of the old nave was then replaced with two arcades, with the third arcade was opened in the chancel wall.
+In addition, the eastern wall of the chancel was rebuilt.

 Current state

 Today the church is in a new location in the St Fagans open-air museum, where it has been carefully restored using original elements.
 Even the wall polychromes, reflecting the decor of the late medieval temple, have been reconstructed.
 The oldest preserved element of the church’s furnishings is a stone baptismal font, which probably dates back to the 13th century.
 The wooden ceiling is a typical example of a 15th-century roof truss with horizontal collar beams.
+In the original site on the River Loughor, all that remains are the unused, covered with grass stones of the lower parts of the walls, and the wall surrounding the former cemetery.

 bibliography: